Sunday, June 18, is Father's Day and if anyone deserves a celebration to remember, it's your dad.

-If you've already picked him up a thoughtful gift and are planning to send him Father's Day wishes in a homemade card, well done because you're ahead of the game.
+If you've already picked up a thoughtful gift and are planning to send him Father's Day wishes in a homemade card, then well done because you're ahead of the game.

-But spending time together is probably what he'd like the most, so we've gathered a variety of Father's Day activities that you and your pop, stepdad, grandfather, uncle, husband or any other special someone can do together this year.
+But time spent with you is probably what he'd like the most, so we've gathered a variety of Father's Day activities that you and your dad, stepdad, grandfather, uncle, husband or any other special someone can do together this year.

-Because each dad is unique in his own way (although they all seem to be on the same page when it comes to telling dad jokes), there's a little something for every kind of guy, whether he's a backyard botanist, astronomy enthusiast or fan of the fairway.
+Because every father is unique, there's a little something for every kind of guy, whether he's a backyard botanist, astronomy enthusiast or fan of the fairway.

 With so many different things to do on Father's Day, it shouldn't be hard to find an activity or two that’s just right for the man in your life.
 So, read on and get ready to make memories that'll last a lifetime.